 Note that the Dominion User Station's user profiles determine the permissions users are granted to have on the User Station instead of the KVM switches.
-See Authentication of User Stations and KVM Switches (on page 186).
+See Authentication of User Stations and KVM Switches (on page 207).

-To create a user profile:

-1. If not displayed, launch the User Station Configuration window.
+- To create a user profile: - If not displayed, launch the User Station Configuration window.
 See User Station Configuration (on page 26).

-Click Administration > Users > opens.
+2. In the User Station Configuration menu, click Administration > Users > New User.
+The New User page opens.

 New User

-.
-The New User page

-New User

-Login 9
+Login

-🔲 Authenticate via LDAP
+Authenticate via LDAP

 Email

 Name

-\ Password
+Password

-Unchanged

-\ Password confirmation
+Password confirmation

-^ System Administrators ^

-<< Devices Administrators
+Selected User Groups Available User Groups

-< Devices Users
+Selected User Groups System Administrators Devices Administrators Devices Users

+Save Cancel

 3. Enter information for the new user.
-The fields marked with \ are mandatory.
+The fields marked with are mandatory.

 Field Description

 Login User name for logging in to the User Station.

 • 2 to 255 characters

 Restricted character: colon (:) :

-Field Description Authenticate via LDAP Select this checkbox if this user will be authenticated via LDAP.
-See LDAP (on page 113).
+Authenticate via LDAP Select this checkbox if this user will be authenticated via LDAP.
+See LDAP (on page 122).

 If deselected, this user is authenticated via the local database of the User Station and you must store user passwords on the User Station.

 Email The email address to reach the user.

-Name Real name or nickname of the user.
+Field Description Name Real name or nickname of the user.
 Password, Password confirmation Password for logging in to the User Station.
 A minimum of five characters are required.
 Selected User Groups Assigning user groups determines the permissions granted to this user.
-See User Groups (on page 109).
-To select all available user groups, click . &lt;<to group,="" it<br="" one="" select="" user="">in the Available User Groups box, and click &lt;.</to> To remove one user group from the Selected User Groups box, select it, and click &gt;.
-To remove all user groups in the Selected User Groups box, click &gt;&gt;.
+See User Groups (on page 118).
+Use the arrow buttons to move the user groups as needed.
+The user will be a member of the groups in the Selected User Groups list.

-- 4. Click Save, and the new user profile's content is shown.
+4. Click Save, and the new user profile's content is shown.

-- 5. Click one of these buttons according to your needs.

-- Back: Return to the Users page.

-- Edit: Modify this user profile.

-- Delete: Remove this user profile.